delczegemma/fend-project-memory-game/README.md

 ## Contributing

-This repository is an Undacity Project.
+This repository is an Udacity Project.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).